-- Not sure about terms and phrases such as tribute, clone, re-body, ready for judging, body-off, restomod, all original, restoration motor, matching numbers, period correct, NOM, body-on, restamp, recreation, or CE block?
+- Not sure about obfuscating terms and phrases such as tribute, factory built, clone, re-body, ready for judging (our personal favorite), real deal, born with, body-off, restomod, all original, restored to NCRS specs, restoration motor, matching numbers, period correct, NOM, body-on, restamp, recreation, or CE block?

 - Can you confidently recognize an original stamping?

 - If you see these terms, we highly recommend calling us BEFORE you contact the seller.